azarketa/Thermodynamics-theoretical-pills/source/Introduction.md

 :class: note, dropdown

 **Central idea:** ICRE analysis connects ideal cyclic reasoning with real engine behavior.
-Through compression, combustion, and expansion, these systems illustrate how chemical energy is cyclically converted into mechanical work — under the same First and Second Law constraints.
+Through compression, combustion, and expansion, these systems illustrate how chemical energy is cyclically converted into mechanical work — under the same **First Law** and **Second Law** constraints.
 :::

 (subsec_steam_cycles)=
-### Steam Cycles (Vapor Power Plants)
+### Steam cycles (vapor power plants)

 This block focuses on **vapor cycles**, where the working substance undergoes *phase change* as part of the energy-conversion process.
 It establishes the link between heat addition, expansion, condensation, and regeneration in systems that power much of modern electricity generation.